Episodic Survey of the History of the Constellations

 Little useful knowledge of the southern stars was contributed by the early exploratory voyages of the Italian Amerigo Vespucci (1454-1512), the Italian Andrea Corsali (1487-1524), and the Spaniard Pedro de Medina (1493-1567).
 At the end of the 16th-century, European knowledge of the southern sky was still vague.
 In 1501 the Italian explorer Amerigo Vespucci charted what seems to have been Alpha and Beta Centauri and the stars of Crux.
 However, the most accurate early depiction was made by the Italian navigator Andrea Corsali in 1515.
 In more modern times explorers of the southern oceans used the Crux (as they called it) as an important guide as the lowest pointer always points to the South.

+The largest contribution to new constellations came from the early European sea voyages to the southern hemisphere.
+The southern sky observations made by members of a Dutch trading expedition to the Far East in the years 1595 t0 1597 comprised the first reasonably extensive set of star observations of the southern sky region.
 The process of constellating the southern celestial sky was begun by Petrus Plancius (Dutch: Pieter Platvoet) (1552-1622).
 He included 2 new southern constellations (Crux (as a separate constellation, the stars of which are given in Ptolemy's Almagest) and Triangulus Antarcticus (Eridanus continued from Ptolemy's 34th star to α Eridani)) on his sky globe published in 1589 and then 2 more (Columba (the stars of which are given in Ptolemy's Almagest) and Polophylax (the figure of a man consisting of 7 stars)) on his sky globe published in 1592.
 These constellations appeared on his 1594 map of the world (the earliest existing map of the southern heavens) entitled "Orbis terrarum typus de integro multis in locis emendatus Pedro Plancio, 1594."
 Of the 10 constellations invented by Petrus Plancius 3 (2?/4?) are still recognised today.
 (Sources vary on this issue.)
 These are Monoceros, Columba, and Camelopardalis.
 (Petrus Plancius was one of the founders of, and advisors to, the Dutch East India Company.)

 An influential voyage for the invention and naming of southern constellation on European sky maps was the 1st Dutch trading expedition of 4 ships which left Holland for the East Indies in 1595.
 A 2nd Dutch voyage which sailed in 1598 for the East Indies was important for the accuracy of its observations.
 The duration of the 1st trading expedition was April 1595-August 1597.
 (In 1596 the south pole star was Tau Octantis (Octantis = the constellation Octans), positioned about ˝ degree (more exactly 31') from the Pole.
 However, it was too faint for the Dutch to see from Jakarta - the magnitude of Tau Octantis with extinction was approximately 7.1.
 Beta Hydri (Plancius called one of his new constellations Hydrus Polaris) was the closest bright star to the Pole, manitude 3.4 with extinction, but is was over 10 degrees away from it.)
 The chief pilot (navigator) on the Hollandia (later on the Mauritius) was Pieter Dirckszoon Keyzer [also spelled Keyser] (circa 1540-1596).
 The Dutch navigator Pieter Keyzer was adept in both mathematics and astronomy and his cooperation to chart the southern sky was sought by the Amsterdam geographer and theologian Petrus Plancius.
 Plancius devised a scientific program for Keyzer that also appears to have included 3 other persons on the expedition.
 Keyzer was trained by Petrus Plancius to chart (using an astrolabe given to him by Plancius or navigator's cross-staff) the southern stars in the then constellation-free zone around the south celestial pole.
 Probably he mapped the stars of the southern sky from Madagascar and also perhaps near the island of Sumatra.
 The 4 expeditionary ships arrived in Madagascar in September 1595 and remained anchored there for several months.
 It appears that Keyzer conducted his observations from the crow's nest.
 It is considered the instrument used is most likely to have been an astrolabium catholicum (universal astrolabe).
 Keyzer was apparently assisted in his observations by the Dutch navigator Frederick de Houtman (1571-1627), the younger brother of Cornelis de Houtman, the expedition's leader.
 The scientific program instigated by Plancius is indicated as comprising/including not only Keyzer and Houtman but also Vechter Willemsz (the original pilot of the Mauritius) and Pieter Stockmans.
 Willemsz died during the voyage in January 1596, after the fleet had left Madagascar.
 Keyzer died during the voyage (in September 1596) while the trading fleet was at Banten (western Java).
 When the trading fleet returned to Holland in 1597 his catalogue of 135 stars, divided into 12 newly invented constellations, was given by Houtman to Plancius who then added these constellations to his sky globe published in 1598.
 It was the first catalogue of the southern stars with any pretence to accuracy.
 (Another version (incorrect) is that Plancius used Keyzer's data to form 12 new southern constellations and these were added to his 1598 globe.
 However, the version still exists that Plancius used the survey information to delineate 12 new constellations around the celestial south pole.)
 Petrus Plancius is the likely source for the southern constellations depicted in Johann Bayer's Uranometria.